cocobohd/Items-app-React.js/README.md

 # Hi there!

-Actually i think do all task !!!
+Actually i think i've completed the task :)